Williamstown, Victoria: Victorian gold rush and wheat boom

 Fort Gellibrand was built in 1855 during the Crimean War, to guard against a possible Russian invasion.
-It was still in use sixty years later for training new soldiers for World War 1.

-By 1858, Williamstown's two hotels had grown to 17.
-By 1864 there were 26.
-The Victoria Yacht Club was established in 1856 as yachting on Hobsons Bay became more popular.
-Also in 1856, a baths complex beside Williamstown Beach was built at the end of Garden Street.
-The baths were run by Mr Lillington, and was specified as 'ladies only' in 1859.

 The first lightship to mark the reef off Point Gellibrand was the former barque New Constitution which the Government purchased in October 1856 for £1050.
 It took up station on 25 July 1859.
 In May 1860, tenders were called for construction of a new lightship off Point Gellibrand.
 The new lightship consisted of two white lights of equal height, 24 ft apart, and was shown from a temporary anchor in 4.5 fathoms of water.
 This lightship guarded Gellibrand's Point reef from 1861 until 1895.

-Williamstown Post Office (the oldest post office building still standing in Victoria) and a Mechanics Institute were built in 1860.
+A Mechanics Institute was opened in 1860, as well as the Williamstown post office, which is the oldest post office building still standing in Victoria.
 By 1861 Williamstown had 13 slips for boat repairs and building, and pier accommodation for 40 vessels.
 In 1864, the town boundaries of Williamstown were expanded to take in Newport and Spottiswoode, later to become Spotswood.
 Piped water from Yan Yean water supply subsequently arrived, allowing more rapid growth.

 The Williamstown Racing Club, founded in 1864, was once one of the senior thoroughbred racing clubs in Victoria.
 Built in 1872, the Williamstown Racecourse, with its large and elaborately decorated grandstand facing out to the sea, was considered one of the finest in Australia.
 The Williamstown Football Club, an Australian rules football club was formed in 1864.

 CSS Shenandoah incident of 1865

 The Confederate States Navy warship CSS Shenandoah, which had successfully attacked several Union ships in the Indian Ocean, sailed into Hobsons Bay on the afternoon of 25 January 1865.
-Captain J. I. Waddell said he only wanted to put the ship onto the Williamstown slip for repairs, and to take on food and water.
-The Shenandoah was forced to wait while the Australians decided if letting the raider into their harbours violated their neutrality.

 An 1871 hearing at the International Court in Geneva awarded damages of £820,000 against Britain to the US government for use of the port at Williamstown by the CSS Shenandoah.